heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 3-4.
 Update the current price of trading system simulator which will be transmitted to a front-end server.

  Each ticker has 2 Matching Engines(One for buy, cancel_buy orders, and the other for sell, cancel_sell orders).
 So if there are 3 tickers, there are 6 Matching Engines in total.

+The two biggest problems encountered when implementing the matching engine are 1.
+Time complexity and 2.
+Synchronization.

 ### 1. Time complexity
  I’ve also considered some other options using dynamic array, linked list, trees(red-black tree, b+ tree).
 However, the data structure above was best in time complexity.